Electrostatic particle accelerator

-Electrostatic accelerators are a subset of linear accelerators (linacs).
-While all linacs accelerate particles in a straight line, electrostatic accelerators use a fixed accelerating field from a single high voltage source, while radiofrequency linacs use oscillating electric fields across a series of accelerating gaps.

 Applications

 Electrostatic accelerators have a wide array of applications in science and industry.
 In the realm of fundamental research, they are used to provide beams of atomic nuclei for research at energies up to several hundreds of MeV.

 In industry and materials science they are used to produce ion beams for materials modification, including ion implantation and ion beam mixing.
 There are also a number of materials analysis techniques based on electrostatic acceleration of heavy ions, including Rutherford backscattering spectrometry (RBS), particle-induced X-ray emission (PIXE), accelerator mass spectrometry (AMS), Elastic recoil detection (ERD), and others.

 Although these machines primarily accelerate atomic nuclei, there are a number of compact machines used to accelerate electrons for industrial purposes including sterilization of medical instruments, x-ray production, and silicon wafer production.

 A special application of electrostatic particle accelerator are dust accelerators in which nanometer to micrometer sized electrically charged dust particles are accelerated to speeds up to 100 km/s.
 Dust accelerators are used for impact cratering studies, calibration of impact ionization dust detectors, and meteor studies.